Lelsey159/Pass_Locker/README.md

-# Password Locker :old_key:	:closed_lock_with_key:	:triangular_flag_on_post:
+# Pass_Locker :old_key:	:closed_lock_with_key:	:triangular_flag_on_post:
 ## Built By

 > [Lesley Hope]

 ### Description
-Password Locker is a terminal based python application that allows users to store their details that is their usernames and passwords of their various accounts.
+Pass_Lockerr is a terminal based python application that allows users to store their details that is their usernames and passwords of their various accounts.

 ### User Stories